 Sit-on-Top Kayak Cons:

 Some sit-on-tops don’t have waterproof hatches where you can store your gear.
 This isn’t’ necessarily a deal-breaker though.
-Most do have places where you can easily strap on your kayaking gear and with one of the things on the essential kayak packing list you’ll find below, you don’t have to worry as much about having a waterproof hatch.
+Most do have places where you can easily strap on your kayaking gear and with the right dry bags, you don’t have to worry as much about having a waterproof hatch.

 Sit-In Kayak Pros: